 What is the difference between a metrics layer and a metrics platform?

 A metrics layer standardizes how metrics are computed from raw data.
 A metrics platform operationalizes, governs, and distributes those metrics across your organization.
-The layer handles calculation logic, and the platform ensures usability, trust, and access at scale.
+The layer handles calculation logic; the platform ensures usability, trust, and access at scale.

 Quick definitions